 After doing some research, here is what I know about 1920s tennis outfits:

 Most women wore 1920s white tennis dresses to play professionally.
 Casual players would wear whatever sporty day dress they had on hand.
 Cardigan sweaters often topped dresses, not during play (unless it was chilly) but before and after, for relaxing in-between games.
 These two pieces plus white shoes, stockings, a matching headband, and vintage wood tennis racket would complete a 1920s tennis dress outfit.

-- White slip over a dress, some are button-down, some have tie necks, small collars/peter pan collars with short or sleeveless tops and a drop waist skirt that is either straight but loose or pleated.
+- White slip over a dress.
+Some are button-down, some have tie necks or small collars/Peter Pan collars with short or sleeveless tops and a drop waist skirt.
+The skirt is either straight but loose or pleated.
 A belt or sash band is optional.
 Colored dresses with these designs are also an option.

 - A white pleated skirt with a middy top and blue or black necktie is very sporty for the ’20s

 - Long cardigan sweaters with shawl collar or button-down.
 Many are sleeveless or cap sleeve cardigan vests.
 They were not always white but a light color is more summery.
 Some had monograms to the left lower side.
 The men’s style tipped V neck sweater wasn’t usually worn by women but still makes a 20s inspired outfit for matching couples.

 - Headwrap / hair scarf or bucket hats were tennis hats of the day until the visor appeared in the late 1920s.

 - White stockings (should not be sheer, I would choose white cotton tights).
 The late ’20s saw nude legs (Gasp!) with white fold down socks.